dora-rs/dora-sync-async-examples/README.md

 cargo build --all --release && ./bin/dora-coordinator run dataflow.yml
 ```

+## Modifying the workload to test

+If you go into the `common` crate, you will be able to change the `run` functions you want to benchmark.
+Those functions will be tested on all threadpool nodes defined in the dataflow.

+## Data Analysis

+### Python

-In order to fetch the metric from Jaeger, I wrote a `histogram.py` that will collect the latest data in a tabular form from Jaeger API.
-The script looks like this:
+To fetch the metric from Jaeger, I wrote a `histogram.py` that will collect the latest data in a tabular form from Jaeger API.
+The script looks something like this:

 ```python
 import pandas as pd